totalgood/nlpia/CONTRIBUTING.md

 Your aren't done until `python setup.py test` runs your code and passes.
 If you've written doctests in step 2 above, this this is as easy as pushing your commit and waiting for [Travis](travis-ci.org) to update the "tests pass" badge to green on your branch.

+Your reward for reading this is knowing that early contributors will get their "name in lights" in [the book](https://bit.ly/nlpiabook).
+You just need to get your PR in before it goes to print this Spring (2018)... and you get 42% off if you use the **discount code "sllane"** during checkout.

+And if you contribute to the parts of `nlpia` that are actually generating some of the text in the book... well, then you can say that you taught one of the authors how to write ;)

 ## Style Guide